Marc B. Nathanson: Politics

 President Bill Clinton appointed Nathanson to a three-year term on the board of governors of international broadcasting of the United States Information Agency in 1998.
 He served as chairman of the Broadcasting Board of Governors during the Clinton and Bush administrations, is a member of the American Democracy Institute, the U.S. Institute of Peace's International Advisory Council, and the USC Annenberg School for Communication and Journalism.
 His tenure as chairman of the Broadcasting Board of Governors lasted from 1995 to 2002 and included leading the Broadcasting Board of Governors through its international response to the September 11 attacks.

 In 2012, Secretary of State Hillary Clinton named Nathanson as her representative to the board of the East–West Center in Honolulu, Hawaii.
 He is also the vice-chair of the National Democratic Institute for International Affairs and was founding chair of the Homeland Security Advisory Council for Los Angeles."
 Nathanson was an early supporter of Barack Obama during his 2008 presidential nomination campaign.

 Ambassador to Norway

 On October 29, 2021, President Joe Biden nominated Nathanson to be the US Ambassador to Norway.
 Hearings on his nomination were held before the Senate Foreign Relations Committee on April 7, 2022.
 The committee favorably reported his nomination to the Senate floor on May 4, 2022.
 The entire Senate confirmed Nathanson via voice vote on May 5, 2022.
 He presented his credentials to King Harald V on June 16, 2022.
+He resigned in February 2024 in order to work on Biden's reelection campaign.